Literature / Captain French, or the Quest for Paradise

 - Population Control: Child licenses are handed out on most settled worlds to avoid overpopulation.
 Since humanity has become The Ageless, natural causes are no longer the primary means of human death.
 A group of women appears on each world where this policy is in effect whom French calls "frantic mothers".
 They believe that it is their duty to have as many children as possible.
 It doesn't matter with who, and they are more than willing to pay for passage to developing colonies (i.e. without Population Control) with their bodies.
 French admits that he has transported them once, agreeing to their "payment", although they were disappointed that he has temporarily sterilized himself.

 - Really 700 Years Old: Since most of humanity is The Ageless, this can apply to everyone.
 However, not many people are shown to live for hundreds of years, as a number of people die due to unnatural causes such as violence, accidents, or deadly plagues.
-French himself is likely the oldest human in existence, his subjective age (thanks to Time Dilation) being about 2000.
+French himself is likely the oldest human in existence, his subjective age (thanks to Time Dilation) being about 2000, while his objective age is about 20,000.

 - French tells this story to Killashandra as they're going to the ballet based on the event called The Revenge of Captain Rego (the name being slightly mangled).